 When it’s an Issue

 A lazy sit in a mature dog should always be a cause for concern.
-The first time you notice your dog in a lazy sit, there may be no need for alarm.
+The first time you notice your dog in a lazy sit, there may be no need for an alarm.
 Sometimes your dog is just sitting on her hip and that’s it.

 If your dog maintains the lazy sit, then you should definitely be concerned.
 As soon as you notice your dog has maintained a lazy sit for a couple of days, start by inspecting your dog’s body to check for any physical injury.